ansible-collections/netapp.ontap/roles/na_ontap_vserver_delete/README.md

 --------------

 This role expects the following variables to be set:
-- hostname: IP address of ONTAP admin interface (can be vsadmin too).
+- netapp_hostname: IP address of ONTAP admin interface (can be vsadmin too).
-- username: user account with admin or vsadmin role.
+- netapp_username: user account with admin or vsadmin role.
-- password: for the user account with admin or vsadmin role.
+- netapp_password: for the user account with admin or vsadmin role.
 - vserver_name: name of vserver to delete.

 In order to delete a CIFS server, the following variables are required